mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 in each Django application
 in your project.
-Note that this also includes any third party applications so you should probably leave this to `True`.
+Note that this also includes any third party applications so you should probably leave this set to `True`.

 So,
 where should *your* templates go?